joshbegley/nyt-latest/README.md

 `Israeli-Palestinian violence flares.`\
 https://nytimes.com/2021/05/12/briefing/israel-gaza-seychelles-surge-cases.html?searchResultPosition=6

-**Former U.S. Olympic Coach Under Scrutiny, but Not for What You Think**\
+**Former Olympic Coach Says U.S.A.
+Gymnastics Mishandled a Complaint Against Him**\
 `Kevin Mazeika has been accused of not reporting an injury at his Texas gym.
 He says U.S.A.
-Gymnastics has damaged his reputation by mishandling his case.`\
+Gymnastics has damaged his reputation by mishandling the case.`\
 https://nytimes.com/2021/05/12/sports/olympics/gymnastics-coach-abuse-allegation.html?searchResultPosition=7

 **Mayorkas and Garland Testify on ‘Violent’ Domestic Extremism**\